skip to main content

 The Indy 500 hits FOX Sports channels this Memorial Day weekend.
 Here's how to watch every thrilling lap!

 The Indianapolis 500, affectionately known as the “Greatest Spectacle in Racing,” remains one of motorsport’s premier events.
-And this year, the 109th edition is hitting a major milestone as FOX Sports takes over broadcasting duties.
+And this year, the 110th edition continues into a new era as FOX Sports enters the second year of its exclusive IndyCar broadcasting deal.

-That’s right, FOX will air the 2025 Indy 500 live on Sunday, May 25.
-Most major TV providers carry FOX, making it widely available across the U.S. But if you’re within range, a digital antenna is the easiest way to pick up the channel and watch every IndyCar Series race this season.
+That’s right, FOX and the new standalone FOX One streaming service will air the 2026 Indy 500 live on Sunday, May 24.
+Most major TV providers carry FOX, making it widely available across the U.S. But if you’re within range, a digital antenna is the easiest way to pick up the channel, while FOX One serves as the ultimate streaming hub for every IndyCar Series race this season.

 Looking to catch all the action from Indianapolis Motor Speedway?
 Keep scrolling for the full Indy 500 TV schedule, streaming options, and my top TV provider picks.